commonsensesoftware/more-rs-di-axum/guide/src/README.md

 the native _State_ model does not intrinsically support a _scoped_ (e.g. per-request) lifetime.
 This is a limitation of `Clone`.
-A _state_ can be wrapped in `Arc` as a _singleton_; otherwise, it is _transient_. `more-di-axum` brings full support for various lifetimes by layering over the [more-di](https://crates.io/crates/more-di) library and makes them ergonomic to consume with `axum`.
-Since `more-di` is complete DI framework, swapping out dependency registration in different contexts, such as testing, is trivial.
+A _state_ can be wrapped in `Arc` as a _singleton_; otherwise, it is _transient_. `more-di-axum` brings full support for various lifetimes by layering over the [more-di](https://crates.io/crates/more-di) library and makes them ergonomic to consume within `axum`.
+Since `more-di` is a complete DI framework, swapping out dependency registration in different contexts, such as testing, is trivial.

 ## Contributing